Maximinodotpy/articles/042 - Carousel Component with Svelte/_blog/article.md

 </div>
 ```

-As you see we also set the opacity of the buttons depending on wether the scroll container has been scrolled all to the left or right.
-For this we need to get the `scroll_left` property of the element its width and scroll width (The full width of the element that may be hidden with a scroll bar).
+As you see, we also set the opacity of the buttons depending on whether the scroll container has been scrolled all to the left or right.
+For this, we need to get the `scroll_left` property of the element and its width and scroll width (The total width of the element that may be hidden with a scroll bar).

-Sadly we cant bind the `scroll_left` and `scroll_width` properties to the container element, so we have to create a function which will get that for us via a dom binding that is done with the `bind:this` attribute.
+Sadly we can't bind the `scroll_left` and `scroll_width` properties to the container element, so we have to create a function that will get that for us via a dom binding that is done with the `bind:this` attribute.

 ## Carousel Component JavaScript

-Next up in the JavaScript or better said the TypeScript of our program we dont do much.
-We just create the variables we need and the functions to scroll left and right.
-We also create a function to get the scroll left and scroll width of the container element.
+Next up in the JavaScript or, better said, the TypeScript of our program, we only do a little.
+We create the necessary variables and the functions to scroll left and right.
+We also made a function to get the scroll left and scroll width of the container element.

-These values and functions are set and called within the markup of the component.
+These values and functions are set and called within the Markup of the component.

-Mind the `scrolBy` function tha as it's name suggests allows us to scroll an overflowing element however we want.
+Mind the `scrolBy` function that, as its name suggests, allows us to scroll an overflowing element however we want.

 ```svelte
 <script lang="ts">